 Find & Connect Support Service Queensland – Lotus Place

 Find & Connect supports people who grew up in orphanages, children’s homes, institutions and foster homes.
-Find & Connect can help you obtain your personal records, trace your history and understand why you were placed into care, as well as providing counselling and other services.
+Find & Connect can help you obtain records associated with your time in out-of-home care, trace your family history, and understand why you were placed into care, as well as providing counselling and other support services.

 Post Adoption Support Queensland – Benevolent Society